Radhika-Envision/Upmark/database/README.md

 These are the steps of create job on web instance.

 1. Create EC2 instance on AWS.
 A nano instance should be big enough.
-1. Check out the Aquamark source, as described in [../README.md](../README.md).
-1. Build the backup Docker image:
+1. Build the backup Docker image from this directory:

     ```
-    cd aquamark/database
     sudo docker build -t vpac/aquamark-db .
     ```